pavankumarct/pavankumarct/README.md

 - I have a strong foundation in web development and machine learning.
 - I’m dedicated to building impactful applications that solve real-world problems.

-🚀Let's connect and collaborate on exciting projects!
+🚀 Let's connect and collaborate on exciting projects!

 ## 🌐 Socials: